LORD-MicroStrain/ntrip_client/README.md

 ## Description

-ROS node that will communicate with an NTRP server to receive RTCM connections and publish them on a ROS topic.
+ROS node that will communicate with an NTRIP server to receive RTCM connections and publish them on a ROS topic.
 Also works with network/VRS mountpoints by subscribing to NMEA messages and sending them to the NTRIP server

 #### Important Branches